Krishnadas Payahari

-Krishnadas Payahari (कृष्णदास पयहारी), also known as Payahari Baba was a Ramanandi Hindu saint and disciple of Anantananda, one of the twelve disciple of Ramananda (the founder of Ramanandi Sampradaya).
+Krishnadas Payahari (कृष्णदास पयहारी), also known as Payahari Baba, was a Ramanandi Hindu saint and disciple of Anantananda, one of the twelve disciples of Ramananda (the founder of Ramanandi Sampradaya).
 Krishnadas Payohari was the founder and first Mahant of Gaddi of Galtaji dham, Jaipur (one of the 36 Dwara/Gates of Vaishanavism held by Ramanandis).
 He came to Galta early in the 16th century.
 He was the guru of Prithvi Singh, ruler of Amber (Jaipur) and his wife Apurva Devi (Bala Bai).
 He was also guru of Raja Jagat Singh of Kullu.

 Life

 Krishnadas Payahari was born in a Dahima Brahmin (Dadhich Brahmin) family of Rajasthan.
 He was a followed bramcharya right from his childhood.
 It is believed that he used to consume only milk for his sustenance since his birth, hence he was also known as Payahari/Payohari, literally meaning one who thrives on milk.
 Bhaktamal (lit. rosary/garland of devotees) written by Nabha Dass mentions an incident about life of Krishnadas Payahari where he showed his disciple, Prithviraj Kachhawaha, darshan of Dwarikanath Krishna while remaining in Amber.